andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 person goes in front.

 Which makes sense to me because I think I've only assumed the forward station and can't remember holding the hand of someone taller than me.
+But remembering isn't science.
+And we're here to perform rigorous science.

+"Brace!"

+"Yeah?"

+"Come hold my hand"

+*pregnant pause and a pursed lips stare that if you know Brace you know it*

+"I don't know what y'all are doing but *fine*"

-Which leads us to the logical conclusion that I'll have to try it with Brace.
-We present our theory and Brace reaches down from the heights of his 6'7" frame and confirms our hypothesis.
+And Brace reaches down from the heights of his 6'7" frame and confirms our hypothesis (*p < 0.001*).
 Taller person goes in front.
 If not the shorter person's wrist wrenches forward uncomfortably.
 Answering the most world's most pressing questions here at ADF.

-But the captivity does not just engender nonsense and frivolity; it can also play with your emotions in unexpected ways.
+But the captivity does not *just* engender nonsense and frivolity; it can also play with your emotions in unexpected ways.
 During the last rehearsal of week 1 Mark introduces a brand new section of the performance as an homage to the Covid pandemic.
 It's simple, it's moving, it's beautiful.